Buyelekhaya

-Buyelekhaya is the debut studio album of Nathi, a South African recording artist.
-The album singles "Nomvula" and "Noba Ngumama".
+Buyelekhaya is the debut studio album by Nathi, a South African recording artist.
 It was released on 10 March 2015 under Muthaland Entertainment.
+The tracks "Nomvula" and "Noba Ngumama" were released as singles.

 Commercial performance

 Upon the release of Buyelekhaya, the album went platinum within six weeks of its release and subsequently triple platinum, receiving positive critical reviews among music critics.

 Accolades

 At the South African Afro Music Awards Buyelekhaya was nominated for Best Afro Album.